teracow/read-codebook/README.md

 ---
 ###**Known Issues:**

-- (2016-08-12) - display output from search is unstructured.
+- (2016-08-12) - search results inactive when selected.
 Working on it ...